lonewolf-03/Resumeness/README.md

 # Resumeness
 A simple website that builds resumes and CVs.
 The front end was built using React.
-For the backend we used node.js .
-We used MongoDB as a databse system.
+For the backend, node.js was used .
+MongoDB was used as a databse system.
 How to run:
 1- Navigate to the resumness-backend folder from your terminal.
 2- run nmpm install